kroshu/kroshu_ros2_core/README.md

 These classes provide functonalities which are frequently used in ROS2 environment.
 Deriving from these classes the user has a helpful wrapper around the base functionalities of ROS2.

-Right now the only class implemented in this repository is the ROS2BaseNode class.
-It furthers the rclcpp_lifecycle::LifecycleNode class by implementing lifecycle functions which would be usually implemented in the same way in every case.
-But they are virtual functions, so it is possible to override them in the case of a different desired implementation.
+Right there are two classes implemented in this repository, ROS2BaseNode for simple parameter handling, and ROS2BaseLCNode, which additionally furthers the rclcpp_lifecycle::LifecycleNode class by implementing lifecycle functions which would be usually implemented in the same way in every case.
+These are virtual functions, so it is possible to override them in the case of a different desired implementation.

-Furthermore the class provides the functionality of a better designed parameter handling than the one provided by the rclcpp::Parameter class.
+The parameter handling is better designed, than the one provided by the rclcpp::Parameter class.
-The ROS2BaseNode includes a ParameterBase and a template Parameter<T> nested class for this purpose.
-They are extended with the member functions of the ROS2BaseNode class which handle all the node's parameters and the related issues with the help of a heterogeneous collection.
+This is done with the help of the ParameterHandler class, which includes a ParameterBase and a template Parameter<T> nested class for this purpose.
+They are extended with the member functions of the ParameterHandler class, which handle all the node's parameters and the related issues with the help of a heterogeneous collection.

-One can use the class by deriving from it.
+One can use these base classes by deriving from one of them.
+To declare a parameter and manage its changes, the registerParameter\<T\> template function must be used with the following arguments:
+ - name of parameter (std::string)
+ - default value of Parameter (type T)
-Parameters have to be created individually in a shared_ptr form with the correspondent arguments: name, default value, a ParameterAccessRights structure defining in which states is the setting of the Parameter allowed, the callback to call on setting the Parameter and the node itself.
+ - ParameterAccessRights structure defining in which states is the setting of the Parameter allowed (only for ROS2BaseLCNode)
-Lastly they have to be added to the base node with its registerParameter function.
+ - the callback to call when determining the validity of a parameter change request (std::function<bool(const T &)>)

-Example code for an integer parameter (onRateChangeRequest() returns a boolean):
+Example code for registering an integer parameter for both base nodes (onRateChangeRequest() returns a boolean):
 ```C++

   param_callback_ = this->add_on_set_parameters_callback(